-- Full- time or part-time lifelong learning courses within the post-compulsory education of the following requirements:
+Full- time or part-time lifelong learning courses within the post-compulsory education sector, including vocational, further or higher education or continuing professional development.

-Full- time or part-time lifelong learning courses within the post-compulsory education of the following requirements: - nationally validated courses that offer transferable qualifications, knowledge and/or - Offered at a recognised, reputable institution or professional body within the UK - Applicants studying for a first degree have access to student loans for tuition fees and anyone under 60 may apply for a maintenance loan; these applications will be given a low priority - The Equipping for Ministry Course at Woodbrooke is excluded, as the cost is normally expected to be borne by Meetings. - Courses leading to doctorates are expensive and a grant is unlikely to make a significant contribution to total costs; these applications will be given a lower priority
+- nationally validated courses that offer transferable qualifications, knowledge and/or skills - Offered at a recognised, reputable institution or professional body within the UK - Applicants studying for a first degree have access to student loans for tuition fees and anyone under 60 may apply for a maintenance loan; these applications will be given a low priority - The Equipping for Ministry Course at Woodbrooke is excluded, as the cost is normally expected to be borne by Meetings. - Courses leading to doctorates are expensive and a grant is unlikely to make a significant contribution to total costs; these applications will be given a lower priority